umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/index.md

 You can manage the Forms in the **Forms** section of the Umbraco backoffice.
 You need to have access to the section in order to see it.

-If you do not see the **Forms** section, you will need to either log in with an Administrator account or request access from someone with Administrator permissions for your site.
-An Administrator can give permission to view the **Forms** section to your individual account or the user group that your account belongs to from within the **Users** section of the backoffice.
+If you do not see the **Forms** section, you might need to request access from the site Administrator.
+An Administrator can give permission to view the **Forms** section.
+This is done from within the **Users** section of the backoffice.

 ![Forms Section](images/FormsSectionV9.png)